How to invest your first dollar in Industrial Cybersecurity?

 The MSC is, therefore, a crucial strategy for critical projects.
 Moreover, it is complementary to the MOC.
 With time, all manufacturers will have to integrate the MSC to the MOC to protect their networks from cyberattacks.
 If today the MOC is around 7 to 15% of the industrial IS value, merging MOC and MSC is a crucial step which does not cost more to companies (between 10 to 12%).

 However, the MSC requires expertise in assisting the deployment of security patches, in enforcing security measures, and in handling security incidents.
-To do so, an initial investment is necessary to detect the vulnerabilities of its industrial system and to implement the organizational and material measures.
+To do so, an initial investment in industrial cybersecurity is necessary to detect the vulnerabilities of its industrial system and to implement the organizational and material measures.
 We have two methods to master the cyber threat and understand the costs of effective and controlled security.

 An “in-depth” cyber approach